Best Price Promise

 Swindon (Wilts) to Reading train travel guide

-Travelling by train from Swindon (Wilts) to Reading is efficient and offers a scenic and comfortable experience.
-With frequent departures from Swindon (Wilts), you can reach Reading in just 25m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Swindon (Wilts) to Reading is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Swindon (Wilts), you can arrive at Reading in just 25 minutes, making it a quick and convenient option for travelling between these two places.

 Planning and booking